Skip to content

 }

-TargetGroupBinding CRD supports sharing the same target group ARN among multiple clusters.
-Setting this flag will ensure the controller only operates on targets within the cluster.
+TargetGroupBinding CR supports sharing the same TargetGroup ARN among multiple TargetGroupBindings.
+Setting this flag allows TargetGroup ARNs among multiple clusters or services within the same cluster.

-The default value is false, meaning that the controller assumes full control over the target group ARN and will deregister any targets that are not found within the cluster.
-To set this flag for TGBs managed by the controller use either: ALB: alb.ingress.kubernetes.io/multi-cluster-target-group: "true" NLB: service.beta.kubernetes.io/aws-load-balancer-multi-cluster-target-group: "true"
+The default value is false, meaning that the controller assumes full control over the TargetGroup ARN and will deregister any targets that are not found within the cluster.
+To set this flag for TGBs managed by the controller use either: ALB: alb.ingress.kubernetes.io/multi-cluster-target-group: "true" NLB: service.beta.kubernetes.io/aws-load-balancer-multi-cluster-target-group: "true" Gateway: Set enableMultiCluster in the TargetGroupConfiguration attached to your service.

 It is not recommended to change this value after TGB creation.
 Changing between shared / not shared might lead to leaked targets.

-Only use this flag if you intend to share the target group ARN in multiple clusters.
-This flag will slow down reconciles and put a small additonal load on the kubernetes control plane.
+Only use this flag if you intend to share the TargetGroup ARN in multiple clusters.
+This flag will slow down reconciles and put a small additional load on the Kubernetes control plane.

 apiVersion: elbv2.k8s.aws/v1beta1